by Steve Waldman <firstname.lastname@example.org>

 As of c3p0-0.9.2 this feature is enabled by default.
 To revert to the traditional Connection acquisition behavior, set the following parameter to false.

-c3p0 configuration parameters can be set directly in Java code, via a simple Java properties file, via an XML configuration file, or via System properties.
+c3p0 configuration parameters can be set directly in Java code, via a simple Java properties file, via a Typesafe "HOCON" file, via an XML configuration file, or via System properties.
 Any which way works (the the XML configuration is most powerful, though, as it supports multiple named configurations and per-user overrides.
 Choose whatever works best for you.

 To override the library's built-in defaults, create a file called c3p0.properties and place it at the "root" of your classpath or classloader.
 For a typical standalone application, that means place the file in a directory named in your CLASSPATH environment variable.
 For a typical web-application, the file should be placed in WEB-INF/classes.
 In general, the file must be available as a classloader resource under the name /c3p0.properties, in the classloader that loaded c3p0's jar file.
 Review the API docs (especilly getResource... methods) of java.lang.Class, java.lang.ClassLoader, and java.util.ResourceBundle if this is unfamiliar.